obonaventure/mmtp-book/_sources/quic.rst.txt

    \node (dl1) [box, above = of phy1]   {Data Link};
    \node (net1) [box, above = of dl1]   {IP};
    \node (transport1) [box, above = of net1]   {UDP};
-   \node (transport2) [box, above = of transport1]   {reliable};
+   \node (transport2) [box, color=red, dashed, above = of transport1]   {reliable};
-   \node (app) [box, above = of transport2]   {TLS};
+   \node (app) [box, color=red, dashed, above = of transport2]   {TLS};

    \end{tikzpicture}

 It is unusual to layer a transport protocol above another one.
 QUIC opted for this solution for two main reasons.
 First, on most operating systems, any application can directly use UDP without requiring special privileges.
 This implies that QUIC can be implemented as a library which can be included directly inside applications.
 This contrasts with TCP, SCTP or DCCP whose implementations are either part of the operating system kernel or need special privileges to send `raw` packets.
 The second motivation is that UDP (as well as TCP and ICMP) is supported by most middleboxes while many of them block transport protocols that were not defined when they were designed :cite:`barik2020usability`.

 It is useful to note that by using UDP, QUIC slightly increases its overhead.
 Each QUIC packet carries 8 bytes of headers containing the source and destination ports, the length field and a checksum.
 UDP also comes with a performance penalty.
 During the last decades, operating system kernels have been optimized to provide high bandwidth using TCP with techniques such as TCP Segmentation Offload (TSO) and Generic Receive Offload (GRO).
 In parallel, the UDP implementation has not changed significantly and most of the optimizations focused on request-response services such as DNS servers.
-The situation has changed recently with some effort, notably on Linux, to improve UDP's raw throughput.
+The situation has changed recently with some effort, notably on Linux, to improve UDP's raw throughput :cite:`de2018optimizing`.

-.. todo:: add reference